Orcadian Basin: Flora

 Very few plant remains have been found and none in situ.
 There is evidence of algal and bacterial activity.

-Economic importance
+Cultural and economic importance

-The flagstone facies of the Middle Devonian lacustrine sequence has provided local building material since at least the neolithic period.
+The flagstone facies of the Middle Devonian lacustrine sequence has provided local building material since at least the Neolithic period.
 The houses at Skara Brae, the tomb at Maes Howe, the Ring of Brodgar and Standing Stones of Stenness, were all built with flagstone.
 The quarrying of flagstone became an important industry in the 18th century, particularly in Caithness.
 Flagstones from Caithness were exported round the world and are still being produced, although in more limited quantities.

 The lacustrine sequence has also acted as an oil source rock, being responsible, at least in part, for the oil accumulation in the Beatrice field in the Inner Moray Firth.

+Altar Stone

+The Altar Stone in Stonehenge, a 6-tonne shaped sandstone block, originally thought to have come from South Wales, is now thought likely to have been brought from a site in the Orcadian Basin.
+This is based on the analysis of the age spectra of detrital mineral grains found in samples from the Altar Stone, which match closely with those of samples from the basin.